 From your left to right in the photo below are: Jostan, Shantelle, Cameron, Anna, Tacoma, and Jackie.

 Although I have a masters degree in animal science from Oregon State University and have worked in the livestock industry, I feel very blessed to be able to stay home and take care of my family and our little piece of paradise.
 In addition to my passion for my family and animals, I enjoy growing beautiful flowers and vegetables, photography, and baking and cooking.
 I try to put my relationship with God first in my life – but I am still working on that challenge.

-I have been involved with dairy goats for almost 45 years and grew up drinking goat’s milk.
+I have been involved with dairy goats for over 50 years and grew up drinking goat’s milk.
 As a youth, I was involved in 4H for 10 years with almost every possible animal 4H project.
 Goats were always one of my favorites but when we started with Nigerians in 2000, I was smitten with this precious little breed.
-My enchantment with KuneKune pigs struck me about three years ago.
+My enchantment with KuneKune pigs struck me about six years ago.
 Until I found this gentle and super friendly breed, I was nervous around pigs and never thought I would own one, let alone have a breeding herd of them!